By Douglas B. Marks

 2. Process: I have an initial free consultation with each client (or couple).
 I inform each couple before beginning, that I will disclose whatever they tell me to the partner, since that is required by my ethical rules.
 (If a partner ever wants to hide something from a partner, he or she needs to get a separate lawyer.)

 As part of our discussion, we discuss a tentative plan on how to structure their wills or trusts and their other documents.
 If they want to move forward, I e-mail them an engagement letter and questionnaire, both of which they can fill out and submit using my secure forms online.
 I also request that they pay the flat rate amounts for their plan up-front into my trust account.

 3. Records: I do not keep originals of wills, trusts, and ancillaries.
 I always give the originals to my clients.
-However, I do scan and keep electronic copies of the executed documents, which I e-mail to my clients, so they can easily forward those copies to their children, PR’s, and other interested individuals.
+However, I do scan and keep electronic copies of the executed documents, which I convey electronically to my clients, so they can easily forward those copies to their children, PR’s, and other interested individuals.